 Programs Open To Everyone Who Qualifies (Not Just Talent Search Participants)

-The CTY website calls its Talent Search the "bridge to CTY"...meaning, I think, that the Talent Search is the portal through which many students experience CTY programs.
-Since there are different Talent Searches for each CTY International program, I'm going to limit my discussion to the U.S. Talent Search (including those students who apply to the U.S. Talent Search internationally).
+The CTY website calls its Talent Search the "gateway to CTY"...meaning, I think, that the Talent Search is the portal through which many students experience CTY programs.
+Since there are different Talent Searches for each CTY International program, I'm going to limit my discussion to the US Talent Search (including those students who apply to the US Talent Search internationally).

-- After you get your score report, CTY sends you a Certificate of Participation as well as a list of other CTY programs your score qualifies you for.
+Step 3: After you get your score report, CTY sends you a list of the CTY programs your score qualifies you for.

-- scoring 95th percentile (or higher) on a nationally normalized test.
-Examples of these tests include the Weschler Intelligence Scale for Children or any of the Woodcock Johnson Tests.
+- Scoring 98th percentile (or higher) on a nationally normalized test.
+Examples of these tests include the School and College Ability Test (SCAT), PSAT, and the Spatial Test Battery (STB).

-- scoring 95th percentile (or higher) on any other the other qualifying state tests.
-Examples of these tests include the NY Statewide Testing Program or the California Standards Test.
+- Scoring 98th percentile (or higher) on any other qualifying state tests.
+Examples of these tests include the STARR State of Texas Assessments or the California Achievement Test.

 For more on Talent Search eligibility for 2nd-8th graders, go to the CTY's website.

 What if you're in 9th grade or above?
-Unfortunately, students in grades 9-12 are too old to qualify for the Talent Search; instead, to gain access to CTY programs, they must either take the qualifying tests (SAT, ACT, Advanced SCAT, or STB) on their own or go through the Diagnostic and Counseling Center.
+Students in grades 9-12 are too old to qualify for the Talent Search; instead, to gain access to CTY programs, they must go through the Diagnostic and Counseling Center.
 I'll talk a little bit more about the DCC later in this article.

-For CTY purposes, the academic year is July 1-June 30, so to qualify for CTY for the next school year you should apply after July 1st (more on deadlines here).
+For CTY purposes, the academic year is July 1-June 30, so to qualify for CTY for the next school year you should apply after July 1 (more on deadlines here).
 It's also not just about when you apply to CTY—your test dates also determine your eligibility.
 What do I mean by this?

-Let's say you apply to CTY at the end of your 7th grade year (e.g. June 19th), but don't take the SCAT, STB, SAT, ACT, etc until after July 1st.
-Because you took your qualifying test after July 1st, CTY will consider you an 8th grader and require you to meet 8th grade score requirements for all programs and recognition ceremonies, even though you technically registered while you were in 7th grade.
+Let's say you apply to CTY at the end of your 7th grade year (e.g. June 19th), but don't take the STB, PSAT, or other test until after July 1.
+Because you took your qualifying test after July 1, CTY will consider you an 8th grader and require you to meet 8th grade score requirements for all programs and recognition ceremonies, even though you technically registered while you were in 7th grade.
 I have more information on specific SAT and ACT score requirements here.

 What do students get out of the CTY Talent Search?
-One perk is the opportunity to take what Duke calls “above-level” tests (that is, you take the SAT or ACT before you're in high school) and compare your results with similarly gifted peers.
+One perk is the opportunity to take above-level tests (that is, you take the SAT or ACT before you're in high school) and compare your results with similarly gifted peers.

-Finally, there's the recognition of your prowress at the (aptly named) Award Ceremonies.
+Finally, there's the recognition of your prowess at the (aptly named) Award Ceremonies.
 At year-end ceremonies, CTY recognizes the highest scorers on the SAT or ACT out of all the Talent Search participants.
 We have more information about these ceremonies in our articles about the SAT and ACT score requirements to qualify, but for now, I'll just say that it is usually gratifying to get special recognition for your talent.
 It's not just about the medal (although you do get one at the Award Ceremonies)—it's knowing that other people value your hard work.

-Devil's Advocate: When should I NOT apply to CTY at Johns Hopkins: IF...
+Devil's Advocate: When Should You NOT Apply to CTY at Johns Hopkins?
+IF...

 ...you don't care about taking college entrance exams early, OR